JasiHime/jasihime.github.io/webpage/docs/references/slurm-parameters.md

 # Slurm Parameters

 You can use a whole lot of parameters to specify your resource request to the scheduler.
-We will cover the most common parameters here, but if you want a full overview of all available ones, you can run `man sbatch` or `man srun` when logged into the system.
+We will cover the most common parameters here, but if you want a full overview of all available ones and extra information, you can run `man sbatch` or `man srun` when logged into the system.

 |Parameter|Example|Description|
 |---|---|---|